The Integrated Circuit(Copyright © 2016 Piero Scaruffi)

 In 1968 the hypertext project run by Dutch-born Andries van Dam at Brown University, originally called Hypertext Editing System from the idea of his old Swarthmore College friend Ted Nelson, yielded the graphics-based hypertext system FRESS for the IBM 360.
 Influenced by Douglas Engelbart's NLS project at the SRI, FRESS featured a graphical user interface running on a PDP-8 connected to the mainframe.
 This system also debuted the "undo" feature, one of the simplest but also most revolutionary ideas introduced by computer science.

-Paul Baran's old idea that a distributed network was needed to survive a nuclear war had led ARPA to launch in 1966 the project for one such network, assigned by Bob Taylor under the direction of MIT's scientist Lawrence Roberts, who had implemented one of the earliest computer-to-computer communication systems.
+Paul Baran's old idea that a distributed network was needed to survive a nuclear war had led ARPA to launch in 1966 the project for one such network, assigned by Bob Taylor to the direction of MIT's scientist Lawrence Roberts, who had implemented one of the earliest computer-to-computer communication systems.
 In October 1969 the Arpanet was inaugurated with four nodes, three of which were in California (U.C.
 Los Angeles, in the laboratory of Leonard Kleinrock, whose 1962 thesis at the MIT had been on large data networks).
 Stanford Research Institute and UC Santa Barbara) plus one one at the University of Utah.
 Roberts wanted to leave the freedom to each node to choose whichever computer they preferred and commissioned a gateway computer from Boston's consulting firm Bolt Beranek and Newman (BBN).
 BBN delivered one Interface Message Processor (IMP) to each node.
 The IMPs communicated via data sent over ordinary telephone lines.

 The first message on the Arpanet was sent on the 29th of October of 1969 at 22:30 from Kleinrock's building at UCLA, Boelter Hall (room 3420), by his student Charley Kline to Bill Duvall at SRI.
 Kleinrock's computer was an SDS Sigma 7, SRI's computer was an SDS 940.
 (The message was supposed to be "login" but only the first two letters were received, "lo", a humble beginning for the most influential network of all times).
 This was three months after Neil Armstrong had stepped on the Moon.
 Everybody knew of Armstrong's achievement, almost nobody heard of the Arpanet's achievement, but the latter would turn out to be much more consequential.